 The biorefinery is comparable to a living organism with enzymes and nutrients acting on corn mash throughout the production process.
 The process breaks down corn kernels into their constituent parts, namely starch, protein, oils and fiber.
 These elements have the potential to create energy, nutrition, health and biochemical products.

 New starch and fibre based bioproducts are currently in trial production at the refinery.
-These include chitosan/chitin and a prebiotic called arabinoxylo-oligosaccharide (AXOS).
+These include chitosan/chitin and a prebiotic called arabinoxylans (AX).

 These have exciting development potential for applications in high value-added areas.

-The age-old processes of fermentation converts the starch to sugar in beer wells.
-The sugars are in turn distilled into pure alcohol in the distillery section of the plant.
-The alcohol is currently used to produce 500 million liters of bioethanol annually.
+Starch is first converted to simpler sugar in the liquefaction system, then the age-old processes of fermentation converts the sugar to alcohol to form a beer with almost 15% ethanol.
+This 15% alcohol is in turn distilled into 95% pure alcohol in the distillery section of the plant.
+Dehydration is then used to produce 500 million litres of 99.8% pure bioethanol annually.

 Removing the starch element dramatically enhances the nutrient value of the corn.
 Entering the process, each kernel contains 70% starch, 9% protein, 4% fat and 10% fibre.